Xooa/smartThings-xooa/README.md

-This page provides a step-by-step tutorial to integrate blockchain SmartApps with xooa's blockchain-as-a-service (BaaS).
+This page provides a step-by-step tutorial to integrate a blockchain SmartApp with xooa's blockchain-as-a-service (BaaS).

 The repository used in this example is <https://github.com/Xooa/smartThings-xooa>